Christ Church C.E. Primary School

 We love Seesaw in Year 1 and it is our key tool for observations.
 Your child will upload their independent learning we do as rainbow challenges throughout the week and I will post things we have been learning in class, so remember to check it regularly!
 It is also important that just like in Reception you continue to contribute to your child's learning journey by sending regular observations of your child's home learning and experiences.

-Over the next half term our topic will be: Hot and Cold Places.
+Over the next half term our topic will be: Once Upon a Time

-- Science -We will begin our unit 'Types of Animals' - Looking at lots of different animals the children will be able to recognise different animals in different environments.
-They will recognise similarities and differences within and between animals, classifying animals according to their characteristics.
-They will collect data in tables, Carroll diagrams and bar
+In Science, We studied our unit 'Types of Animals'.
+We looked at lots of different animals recognising the different animals in different environments.
+We looked at similarities and differences within and between animals, classifying animals according to their characteristics.
+They collected data in tables and bar charts, using these to ask and answer questions.

 Spring Term 1 NEWS!